 One morning recently I found myself crying while reading William Faulkner’s “The Bear.”
 It was a Saturday and I’d woken earlier than usual, just after five, and my brain was too busy to return to sleep.
 I’d read the earlier stories in Go Down, Moses during the week and had been planning to give some serious attention to the book’s centerpiece.
 What better time?
 It was a cold, dark morning, and I was secured under the blankets except for my head and arms.

 Like Melville and Joyce, like poetry, Faulkner should be read aloud.
 There is something symphonic in the words, or at least rhapsodic.
-So as that dense Faulknerian music poured out of me, I just started to weep for what’s being lost in the story, which takes place in the 1870s: the big woods and the bear and the “Lord-to-God” bird, the Ivory-Billed Woodpecker.
+So as that dense Faulknerian music poured out of me, I just started to weep for what’s being lost in the story, which takes place in the 1870s: the big woods and the bear and the “Lord-to-God” bird, the Ivory-billed Woodpecker.

 Not a landscape I have ever seen, mind you.
 I’ve never been south of northern Virginia, excepting the Rio Grande Valley, but I have lived my whole life in a time of humanity’s berserker onslaught on the planet, the post-World War Two population, consumption, and pollution explosion.
 I know of the leveling of the bottom-lands and the reduction of the up-lands, baggage-strewn Everest and ocean gyres choked with plastic, and the demonic genie of carbon dioxide filling the atmosphere—each of these a contribution to the toxic layer of the Anthropocene we are making in the future record of the planet, should anyone or anything be around to read it.
 Who wouldn’t weep?

 But I did have a physical connection to that lost landscape, and I knew I was heading towards it later that morning, which made the sense of loss all the more palpable.
-I live in Brooklyn, New York.
+I live in Brooklyn, NY.
 A couple of blocks away in Brooklyn Bridge Park are some remnants of those big woods now long gone.
 Maybe not quite the same woods Faulkner’s Sam Fathers and Isaac McCaslin mourn, but still resonant of them and their loss and our culpability in that loss.

 The park may seem a strange place for these remnants.
 It has been opening in sections since 2010, built alongside and atop the abandoned piers below the flank of Brooklyn Heights.
 In the early stages of construction, the National Cold Storage Building at Pier 1 was demolished to make way for the park.
 The destruction of the historic building was controversial, but at least its massive wooden framing was salvaged.
 The wood was then repurposed for the park’s furniture, the benches and picnic tables, most notably between Pier 5 and the ruins of Pier 4.
 This wood is Southern Longleaf Pine (Pinus palustris); with its foot-long needles, it’s also known as Longstraw, Southern Yellow, Hill, Heart, and Pitch Pine.
 A century and a half and more after it was cut down there, it still wears like iron here.